Parameterized Queries

 // sql"SELECT $column FROM user".query[String].to[List]

-sql"SELECT ${sc(column)} FROM ${sc(table)}".query[String].to[List]
+sql"SELECT ${ident(column)} FROM ${ident(table)}".query[String].to[List]

-Common use cases for static parameters:
+Common use cases for ident:

-// Dynamic sort order
+// Dynamic column selection

 val sortColumn = "created_at"

-sql"SELECT * FROM user ORDER BY ${sc(sortColumn)} ${sc(sortDirection)}"
+sql"SELECT * FROM user ORDER BY ${ident(sortColumn)} DESC"

 // Dynamic table selection